 You don’t have to continue the fat talk.

-I usually just ask a question and it quickly changes the subject.
+I usually just ask a question (completely unrelated to anything body or diet related), and it quickly changes the subject.

 Make meaningful connections